Vandebron/tech-blog/public/posts/authenticate-snowflake-rest-api-using-keycloak.md

 ## Why via Rest Api?

 The Snowflake SQL API is a REST API that you can use to access and update data in a Snowflake database.
 You can use this API to develop custom applications and integrations that can perform most of the queries you need.
-More info here: https://docs.snowflake.com/en/developer-guide/sql-api/index
+More info here: [Snowflake rest api](https://docs.snowflake.com/en/developer-guide/sql-api/index)

 We decided to connect our microservices to snowflake via rest api mainly because we consider this mechanism the best way to decouple database processing with backend processing in fact the queries issued via the endpoint are processed inside Snowflake ecosystem asynchronously.

 The service can poll snowflake to monitor the request until it is completed.
-See https://docs.snowflake.com/en/developer-guide/sql-api/handling-responses .
+See [Sql api response](https://docs.snowflake.com/en/developer-guide/sql-api/handling-responses) .

 Using api communication has other very good benefits:

 - No additional library dependency
 - No Additional spark connectors
 - Since there is no way to run snowflake on a local machine unit test a snowflake connection would have been very hard ( impossible ).
 With Rest api communication we can unit test snowflake api client using contract test. ( one way contract test is better than nothing )

 ## Snowflake Authentication

 Snowflake provides a convenient way to authenticate to it using “any” OAuth authentication server.
 Our authentication server is Keycloak so in the following sections you will learn how to integrate Keycloak with Snowflake.

-Resources to this topic can be found here https://docs.snowflake.com/en/user-guide/oauth-ext-overview  and here: https://docs.snowflake.com/en/user-guide/oauth-ext-custom
+Resources to this topic can be found here [auth-ext-overview ](https://docs.snowflake.com/en/user-guide/oauth-ext-overview)  and here: [oauth-ext-custom](https://docs.snowflake.com/en/user-guide/oauth-ext-custom)

 ## Keycloak side

 You need to configure your client to return in the JWT access token the following claims:

 ```
 {